NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   NOTE: If while using this module you 1) add a compendium to a folder, then 2) remove the compendium from the folder, that compendium will no longer appear in your Default folder.
 Re-enable the compendium in a folder to show it again.
+- [Compendium Scene Viewer](https://foundryvtt.com/packages/scene-viewer/) - Allows for viewing compendium scenes from within the compendium, not requiring you to import them.
+This used to be an extremely big pain point, especially for someone with a large amount of scenes stored in their compendiums.
+Very nice quality of life fix.
+    - Context menu option --> Enabled
 - [Condition Automation](https://foundryvtt.com/packages/condition-automation/) - Automatically generates shadows based on elevation when combined with
   [Token Magic FX](https://foundryvtt.com/packages/tokenmagic/), removes vision automatically when a token is blinded, and freezes a token when it is paralyzed.
 It has multiple other status effects that automatically affect a token if its status changes.